Pasadena, Online, San Jose

-All 37 units of Pacific Oaks course work must be taken to fulfill the requirements for the Preliminary Education Specialist Instruction Credential.
-Credential coursework taken at other accredited institutions may be considered for transfer however no more than 6 units.
+All 37 credits of Pacific Oaks course work must be taken to fulfill the requirements for the Preliminary Education Specialist Instruction Credential.
+Credential coursework taken at other accredited institutions may be considered for transfer however no more than 6 credits.

 Candidates in this program will complete an e-Portfolio in Taskstream.
 The portfolio is comprised of Signature Assignments and other assignments completed and or collected by the candidate throughout their credential program coursework.

 Every student has an assigned faculty advisor who is available to provide program specific advisement related to a specific program field.
 These advisors are a resource for specific questions candidates may have about classes and curriculum.